Equals182/eqFTP/README.md

 * Sync -- down/uploading whole things in both ways
 * Multi-language support
 * More UI integration
-* Open only readable by Brackets files (extension and size check)
+* Open only readable by Brackets files (extension)
 * Auto-moving all projects from old default directory to new
 * Creating, deleting and renaming files on remote server
 * FTP panel resizing
-* Progress Bar for Queue

 ## Known Issues